kyleyoung1121/TheParksDepartment/README.md

 - William Hawkins III (Advisor)
   - Email: hawkinwh@ucmail.uc.edu

-- Project Abstract (TODO double check this, I had to make it less than 400 ascii chars)
+- Project Abstract
-  - This educational video game focuses on teaching responsible forestry, species management, and invasive species control through an engaging simulation.
+This educational video game focuses on teaching responsible forestry, species management, and invasive species control through an engaging simulation.
 It combines elements of animal reserve management with strategic decision-making.
 Players can also manage the reserve to raise funds, conduct expeditions to find and conserve animals, and protect the reserve from poachers.

 ## Project Description (Assignment #2)
 [Project Description](HW_Assignments/Project-Description.md)